 - Parker Dewey connects students to these at opportunities which are used by companies ranging from those in the Fortune 100 to emerging start-ups, and go across departments including sales, marketing, technology, HR, and finance.

 - Here is a list of organizations offering short-term, unpaid, virtual opportunities, to work on real work projects and develop professional skills.
 Although less robust than an internship experience, these organizations also include professional development modules, mentorship, and career coaching as part of their services to students

 - Explore the possibility of interning in another country

 - Go to a Job & Internship Fair

-- International students – check out the Online CPT Resources and CPT Information Sessions sponsored by the International Student Services Office
+- International students – check out the Online CPT Resources and the CPT Orientation Course sponsored by the International Student Services Office